Skip to main content

 Why Tick Waiting Matters

-Hytale’s game loop processes everything in discrete ticks.
-When you call ctx.spawnEntity(), the entity is created in the command buffer but ECS processors have not run yet.
-Components like health, stats, transform, and effects are initialized by processors that run on subsequent ticks.
+Hytale’s game loop runs in discrete ticks.
+When you call ctx.spawnEntity(), the entity is created but not fully set up yet.
+Components like health, stats, position, and effects are added by the game loop on the following ticks.
 Without tick waiting:

 StatsAssert.assertAlive(ctx.getStore(), entity); // FAILS -- no stats yet